NIVANorge/Mobius2/guide/README.md

-These files within accompany the [Guide](https://nivanorge.github.io/Mobius2/mobius2docs/guide.html).
+The files in this folder accompany the [Guide](https://nivanorge.github.io/Mobius2/mobius2docs/guide.html).